Customer Relationship Summary

 Conversation Starter "How might your conflicts of interest affect me, and how will you address them?"

-Our financial professionals receive a commission on the securities transactions we broke.
+Our financial professionals receive a commission on the securities transactions we broker.
 This topic is covered in detail in the "What fees will I pay?" section.

 Yes.
 Visit Investor.gov/CRS for a free and simple search tool to research your financial professionals.